strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 The challenges of rendering the chart locally can make this option especially challenging when developing custom charts.

-When managing deployments of the chart to multiple environments with minimal differences the Argo Application file can easily be incorporated into a kustomize overlays pattern where the differences are patched for each environment.
+When managing deployments of the chart to multiple environments with minimal differences the Argo Application file can easily be incorporated into a Kustomize overlays pattern where the differences are patched for each environment.

-## Argo App Pointing at a Chart in a Git Repo
+## Argo Application Pointing at a Chart in a Git Repo

 Another option for deploying a Helm Chart with Argo is by generating a chart and storing it directly in a git repo.
 When using this option, users will provide a git repo URL and the path to the `Chart.yaml` file.
 Argo will automatically detect the Helm Chart and render the chart when deploying.